rojanjose/pipelines-tutorial/README.md

 # Triggers

 Triggers in conjuntion with pipelines enable us to hook our Pipelines to respond to external github events (push events, pull requests etc).

-## Prerequisites

-You need an latest OpenShift 4 cluster running on AWS in order to complete this tutorial.
-If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

->***NOTE:*** Running cluster localy [crc](https://github.com/code-ready/crc/releases) won't work, as we need `webhook-url` to be accessable to `github-repos`

 ### Adding Triggers to our Application: